trepDev/mixcloud-with-tracklist/README.md

 Extension build with Mozilla's WebExtensions API.
 Compatible with Firefox (min v58), Chrome & any others browsers based on Webkit (like Vivaldi).

- - [Firefox Extension][firefox-install] : Don't work on mobile website.
-Have to work on it.
+ - [Firefox Extension][firefox-install] : .
- - Google Chrome Extension : very soon (1/2 days)
+ - [Google Chrome Extension][chrome-install]
- - IE: not tested
+ - IE: not tested.
+ - Mobile website: Have to work on it.

 ---